Want to grow your email list fast?? You need a lead magnet.

 Already have a brilliant idea for a KILLER lead magnet and ready to dive in?
 Check out some of our favorite tools for lead magnet creation!

 Still think you need a little TLC in the word department?
 Good news: this is what we do every day!
 Get in touch so we can set you up with a lead magnet—and funnel—that will sizzle from start to finish.
-And if you want to learn how to write your own winning lead magnets, join us at the next Strategic Copywriting Crash Course here in sunny San Diego.
-Our expert team will help you write your lead magnet, then we’ll design and publish it and before you leave the room it will be up on the interwebs building your email list while you sleep.
+And if you want to learn how to write your own winning lead magnets, join us at the next virtual Copy Clinic!
+Our expert team will help you write your lead magnet and build a 4-part email sequence that positions you as an authority and converts browsers into buyers.